 10. Commodity Supplemental Food Program (CSFP)

-If you have elderly family members in need, the CSFP provides monthly food packages to under-resourced adults who are at least 60 years old.
-To apply—or help an elderly family member apply—contact your State Distribution Agency for local requirements.
+If you have older family members in need, the CSFP provides monthly food packages to under-resourced adults who are at least 60 years old.
+To apply—or help an older family member apply—contact your State Distribution Agency for local requirements.

 11. The Emergency Food Assistance Program (TEFAP)

 If you need food assistance due to a sudden event, this program may be able to help.
 TEFAP provides emergency assistance to families in need with high-quality USDA foods that you can pick up at State Distributing Agencies.

 According to their website, you can apply for TEFAP by contacting your State Distributing Agency.